Home

-How To: Choose Which Apps Are Allowed to Start Up Automatically on Your Nexus 5
+How to Choose Which Apps Are Allowed to Start Up Automatically on Your Nexus 5

 By default, any app that requests a certain permission can run automatically as soon as you start your device.
 Since Android doesn't offer a granular permission control system like iOS, this gets lumped in with all of the other permissions that you have to accept when you're installing an app from the Google Play Store, and you effectively have no choice in the matter.